SamFrank234/ait-project-public/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
 3. as a buyer, I can place an order
-4. as a seller, I can accept an order and upload confirmation
+4. as a seller, I can fullfil an order

 ## Research Topics